 • Add butter to the batter.
 Then add the eggs, buttermilk, and vanilla, and beat until combined.

-• Spread batter into a 9-inch greased and floured baking dish (or use my homemade cake release).
+• Spread batter into a 9-inch greased and floured baking dish.

 • Add crumb topping to the top of the cake.
 Pinch pieces of the crumb topping in your hand and drop them on the cake batter.
 You’ll want some larger pieces mixed with smaller crumbs.